-PHYS 1402 College Physics II 4 3.00/1.00/0.00 Meets MnTC Goal Area 3.
-This course is open to all students and gives a theoretical and for engineering students, gives a theoretical and practical introduction to physics for math science and engineering majors.
+Meets MnTC Goal Area 3.
+This course, which is open to all students but especially suited for engineering students, gives a theoretical and practical introduction to physics for math, science and engineering majors.
 It is a calculus-based course.
 Topics include kinetics of one and two dimensions, force and dynamics, bodies in equilibrium, work and energy, linear momentum, rotational motion, fluids, waves and sound.
 Lab equipment is used to illustrate these concepts.
 A mastery of college algebra as well as knowledge of calculus and trigonometry is essential for success in this course.
 The ability to use computers for creating reports and spreadsheets is needed for lab work.
 Lab is required.

-Prerequisite: MATH1134 minnesota.edu Course Catalog 2018-2019
+minnesota.edu 107